Red Light Therapy for Eczema: Is Red and NIR light the solution?

 Researchers in this study followed 81 patients for nearly a year in one of the first human experiments examining red light therapy and eczema.
 The individuals were monitored based on how their symptoms progressed with the red light therapy application.
 Researchers were looking at eczema rashes before, during, and after participants used red light therapy.
 Only one 2-minute red light therapy session each week was given.
 With such a brief treatment, researchers discovered significant improvements in common eczema symptoms, such as a reduction in swelling, flaking and redness.
 Additionally, there were "no negative effects during or after" the red light treatments which is consistent with numerous studies on red light therapy for skin and health.

 As suggested above, red light therapy improves the functioning of your organs and tissues at the cellular level, which means the advantages could be far reaching.
-Possible added benefits include:
+In studies, Red light has shown promise in treating:

 When integrating red light therapy into your wellness regimen, consistent use is key.
 Nonetheless, in the study cited above, even occasional, brief treatments provided a substantial improvement in the group of eczema patients studied.
 More study on red light therapy and eczema is merited, and studies are actively ongoing.
 The existing evidence reveals that red light therapy can help patients with eczema reduce irritation and inflammation, as well as improve skin lesions, ultimately speeding up healing and lessening chronic symptoms.